 Striking monuments of Paris you must see

 Paris, the French capital, is the leading destination in many ways.
 It boasts some of the world’s most extraordinary museums, beautiful French-styled parks, engaging shopping opportunities and premium entertainment.
-While any of these will keep you pretty much occupied, take some time and examine noteworthy monuments that you will come across.
+While any of these will keep you pretty much occupied, take some time and examine noteworthy monuments of Paris that you will come across.
 You can find a lot of those throughout Paris, and the following ones are just a handful of them.

 The iconic Tour Eiffel was built on a centenary of the French Revolution (1889) to impress the Word Fair’s visitors while marking the entrance.
 Its presence strongly irritated most of Paris residents because its design widely differed from the city’s layout.
 It was even supposed to be dismantled, with a radio transmitter being the only thing that prevented the disassembling.